- Search The Registry

 - My Account

-On this date in 1868, the Opelousas massacre occurred.
-That city in Louisiana was the site where local Blacks lost their lives by violent whites (many of them Confederate veterans and prominent citizens).
+On this date, in 1868, the Opelousas massacre occurred.
+That city in St. Landry Parish is north of New Orleans, Louisiana.
+The episode site is where local Blacks lost their lives to violent whites (many of them Confederate veterans and prominent citizens).

-The slaughter started when three local whites beat up an 18-year old man named Emerson Bentley, a white editor (and non-Louisianan) of the local Republican newspaper and a teacher with the Freedmen's Bureau.
+The slaughter started when three local whites beat up an 18-year white man named Emerson Bentley.
+He was an editor (and non-Louisianan) of the local Republican newspaper and a teacher with the Freedmen's Bureau.
 Reacting to Bentley's beating, local Blacks came to his rescue.
-The sheriff arrested 12, who were taken from jail and hung that night.
+The sheriff arrested 12 Blacks, who were taken from jail and hung that night.

-In the next few days, bands of armed whites scoured the countryside and killed Blacks in what was described as a “Negro hunt” similar to one which had occurred outside of Shreveport, Louisiana, a short time before.
-It is estimated that 200 blacks were killed in the fields and swamps surrounding Opelousas, Louisiana.
+In the next few days, bands of armed whites scoured the countryside and killed Blacks in what was described as a “Negro hunt” similar to the one which had occurred outside of Shreveport, Louisiana, a short time before.
+Approximately 200 blacks were killed in the fields and swamps surrounding Opelousas, Louisiana.